Norman McCabe

-Norman McCabe (February 10, 1911 – January 17, 2006) was an English-born American animator who enjoyed a long career that lasted into the 1990s.
+Norman Hildreth McCabe (February 10, 1911 – January 17, 2006) was an American animator who enjoyed a long career that lasted into the 1990s.

-Early career
+Early life and Warner Bros.

 McCabe was born in England and raised in the United States.
-He soon developed a career in Tacoma, Washington as a theater lobby artist.
-During the Great Depression, he moved to Los Angeles to look for more work at lobbies, but to no avail.
+He worked in Tacoma, Washington, as a theater lobby artist.
+During the Great Depression, he moved to Los Angeles to look for work at lobbies, but to no avail.
 In the 1930s, he joined Leon Schlesinger Productions (which produced cartoons for Warner Bros.) as a animator in Frank Tashlin's unit.
 He moved over to Bob Clampett's unit in 1938 where he animated and/or co-directed several classic black and white Looney Tunes.
 When Tex Avery left Schlesinger in 1941, Clampett took over Avery's unit and McCabe took over Clampett's old unit.
 In 1943, McCabe was drafted into the Army and was assigned to the Army Air Corps Training Film Unit (Tashlin took over McCabe's unit after McCabe's final cartoon).
-In his final Warner cartoon before he left (a black and white World War II-era cartoon called Tokio Jokio), he was billed as "Cpl.
-Norman McCabe."
+In his final Warner cartoon before he left (a black-and-white propaganda cartoon called Tokio Jokio), he was billed as "Cpl.
+Norman McCabe".

 He served in the First Motion Picture Unit, headquartered at the Hal Roach Studios.
 His commanding officer was major Rudolf Ising.